 The GIS enhances the appraisal process by greatly increasing the auditor's information storage, retrieval, inventory and analysis capabilities, ultimately resulting in equalized taxation for the taxpayers of Franklin County.

 The quarterly sales trend report of property transactions in Franklin County is a distribution analysis and quarterly comparison of transactions from 2012 to 2013.
 This report for the previous year breaks down what happened in 2012.
-The first half of 2014 looks similar to 2013.
+The third quarter of 2014 looks similar to 2013.

 The initial Franklin County Auditor's GIS, containing records of property characteristics, location, ownership and valuation, consisted of:

 The Franklin County Auditor's Office Geographic Information System project is unique because it was developed to meet the needs of the Auditor's Office.
 Appraisal, planimetric and cadastral base map information was captured by the Auditor's Office and the Auditor is maintaining all non-graphic appraisal information along with some elements of the planimetric base map that relate to the appraisal process.
 The Franklin County Engineer's Office assists in maintaining right-of-way and other cadastral information.